rhribar/javascript/README.md

 - value number (on the left in the image) changes in real time based on the slider’s position
 - touch events on one slider don’t affect others (even if finger goes out of touched slider range)
 - slider value changes when you drag the handle or if you tap the spot on a slider
-- the solution should works on mobile devices
+- the solution works on mobile devices
-- without the use of any external JS libraries
+- no external JS libraries were used